-Budgeted cost: £15,264
+Budgeted cost: £12,860

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase and delivery of standardised assessments NFER TALC 'Taking account of prior knowledge is essential if pupils' learning needs are to be met.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised assessments NFER We will use this data to enter formative assessment data into Bromcom (MIS) in order to moderate within the school and across the Trust in order to learn from best practice.
+'Taking account of prior knowledge is essential if pupils' learning needs are to be met.
 Anticipating common misconceptions, and using diagnostic assessment to uncover them, forms an important part of this process.' - High Quality Teaching EEF Diagnostic Assessment EEF 'It's only through assessment of some kind that you know whether what has been taught has been learned' Dylan William.
 These assessments will allow us to adapt our teaching and fully embed high quality teaching and learning for all children.
-These assessments will also allow us to: 'benchmark results nationally, monitor attainment and progress, gain formative information and identify gaps' - National Foundation for Educational Research 2, 1 Embedding dialogic activities across the curriculum - internal professional development time.
-Language provides the foundation of thinking and learning and should be prioritised - linked to improving literacy in KS1.
+These assessments will also allow us to: 'benchmark results nationally, monitor attainment and progress, gain formative information and identify gaps' - National Foundation for Educational Research 2, 1 High-quality classroom teaching is embedded and consistently deployed through ongoing CPD.
+The EEF's Pupil Premium guidance (2019): Key Principle 3 - Quality teaching helps every child (pg 5).
+Using pupil premium EEF (educationendowmentfoundation.org.uk) 2, 3 Embedding dialogic activities across the curriculum and CPD focus on language rich classrooms and the importance of vocabulary - internal professional development time Language provides the foundation of thinking and learning and should be prioritised - linked to improving literacy in KS1.
 EEF - Speaking and listening skills, language.
+1 Intervention - Talk Boost Talk Boost 'provides a structured programme that boosts children's progress in language and communication by an average of 9 - 18 months after a ten week intervention.'

-'Communication is a critical tool for life'. https://ican.org.uk/about-us/our-evidence/ 1 Purchase and implementation of a DfE validated Systematic Synthetic Phonics programme to secure strong phonics teaching and learning for all pupils - Read, Write Inc. Extensive research and evidence demonstrates that phonics is an important component in early reading skills.
+Embedding a DfE validated Systematic Synthetic Phonics programme to secure strong phonics teaching and learning for all pupils - Read, Write Inc. Extensive research and evidence demonstrates that phonics is an important component in early reading skills.
 It requires explicit and systematic teaching and matching to their current skills/knowledge.
 EEF - Phonics Projects currently being funded for Read, Write Inc. and previous evidence supports that children who are struggling to read have made an additional 3 months progress over a year.
-EEF - Read, Write Inc. funded research 2, 1, 3 Professional development for staff Literary Tree scheme links all writing to high quality texts, use a range of genres, and engages 3, 2 in the use of school's writing scheme - Literary Tree. children in developing their reading (inc. comprehension) and writing skills.
+EEF - Read, Write Inc. funded research 2, 1, 3 Professional development for staff in the use of school's writing scheme - Literary Tree.
+Literary Tree scheme links all writing to high quality texts, use a range of genres, and engages children in developing their reading (inc. comprehension) and writing skills.
 It was created to ensure 'a consistent, cohesive pedagogy used across a school'.
 This research recommends all of the above components.
-EEF - Improving Literacy in KS1 EEF - Improving Literacy in KS2 Improve the quality of social and emotional learning and wellbeing in classrooms using Thrive.
+EEF - Improving Literacy in KS1 EEF - Improving Literacy in KS2 3, 2 Improve the quality of social and emotional learning and well-being in classrooms using Thrive.
 Effective 'Social and emotional learning (SEL)' can lead to learning gains of +4 months over a year.
 They need to be taught explicitly, integrated through everyday teaching as well as whole school approaches and carefully planned for.
 EEF - Improving Social and Emotional Learning in Primary Schools 4